At a glance

 Mornings at the placement will normally start with an educational workshop.
 You’ll have planned this the previous day and will be able to deliver the workshop alongside the local staff.
 You’ll teach the children about a wide range of issues, especially focusing on COVID-19 awareness and prevention.

 After a packed lunch provided by your host family, it will be on to the afternoon session.
 This will be an opportunity for you to get creative and lead fun activities for the children.
-Sports are always popular, as well as signing and dancing.
+Sports are always popular, as well as singing and dancing.

 You’ll finish your working day by planning for the next morning’s session.
 Then it will be time to head home for dinner at your host family.